 #endif

 Once the header file has been created, we need to move it up in the project file hierarchy, by drag-and-dropping it to the top of the file list.
-Then we need to set up the path for the bridging header (FitBit Integration - Single Page/Crypto.h) in our project under Build Settings / Swift Compiler Code Generation, as shown in Figure 6.3.
+Then we need to set up the path for the bridging header (Fitbit Integration - Single Page/Crypto.h) in our project under Build Settings / Swift Compiler - Code Generation, as shown in Figure 5-3.

-Figure 6.3: Setting up the path for the bridging header in the project
+Figure 5-3.
+Setting up the path for the bridging header in the project